-■ Retest Procedure
+Retest Procedure

 Retesting is allowed in many community colleges in North Carolina.
 At RCC, a student may retest once.
 He/she may not retest after enrolling in the Developmental Studies course(s) recommended from the original test score.
 Students must wait at least two weeks from the original test date before retesting.
 Students must successfully complete their Developmental Studies course work before enrolling in English and/or math classes required for their program.
+Should a student be required to enroll in ENG 085, an additional retest may be given after successful completion of the course.

-■ Special Needs & Accommodations for Testing
+Special Needs & Accommodations for Testing